gamblevore/speedie/README.md

-# Install Via Github (MacOSX only) #
+# Installation #

-1. Download/Clone repo, and place repo at `/usr/local/speedie`
+1. Download/Clone repo, and place at `/usr/local/speedie`
-2. Run the script at `/usr/local/speedie/Terminal/make.sh`.
+2. Run the script at `/usr/local/speedie/Terminal/make.sh`

-# Install Via Perry (MacOSX only) #

-1. Download and run Perry.app ( download at https://github.com/gamblevore/speedie/releases/ )
-2. Perry will ask, if you want it to install everything.
-Just press "OK".
-3. It should be installed.
-However you don't get the github tracking, also the version is older.